enonic/cms-ccontent/readme.md

 5. Access the plugin in ICE mode on /site/[0-9]/ccontent
 6. Setup the source server /rpc/bin endpoint and migrated content category key (from step 3)

+###Metadata

+The plugin will try to preserve things like 'timestamp', 'modified', 'publishfrom', 'owner', 'modifier' and so forth.
+The whole 'owner' and 'modifier' xml with added attributes will be added to migrated-content log for all content, and if the user that created / last-modified the content on the source server also exist on the target server with same qualified-name and key, it will be preserved.

 ## Building and deploying locally